 Bunker Hill Community College is dedicated to innovating and refining student success strategies reflected in the role of an Achieving the Dream Leader College.
 The mission, vision, values, and strategic goals of the non-profit organization underline BHCC’s efforts in student success, many of which have been nationally recognized.
 Although predictive modeling is often presumed to be a tool used by only four-year institutions, BHCC has disproved this notion by innovatively using Rapid Insight software to boost their retention efforts around student success.

 Bunker Hill Community College is the largest community college in the Commonwealth of Massachusetts.
-With over 14,000 students, two campuses and three satellite locations to manage, BHCC innovates and partners with the communities it serves to support their students.
+With over 14,000 students, two campuses (one in Boston, Massachusetts, and the other in Chelsea, Massachusetts), and three satellite locations to manage, BHCC innovates and partners with the communities it serves to support their students.
 In 2007 they joined Achieving the Dream, Inc. and are an influential partner of the national initiative’s movement focused on success strategies involving retention, student support, and college completion.

 With such a strong focus on student success reflected in its curriculum, academic pathways, and student success strategies, BHCC looked to predictive modeling to further enhance retention and other data-driven efforts supporting these innovations.
 Community colleges often see a rise in enrollment during a recession.
 In recent years BHCC has seen an explosive growth in student enrollment.
 Now, they want to take additional measures focused on student retention because, as they know through national trends, the student enrollment growth would not last as the economic recession conditions improved.
 BHCC continues to utilize data to examine their strategies to their fullest potential and to further inform student success and proactive interventions.

-“Being able to identify the inter-workings and impacts of our strongest strategies by using data to inform where we can do better to support student success was the main appeal of why we looked at Rapid Insight as a predictive modeling tool.
+“Being able to identify the inter-workings and impacts of our strongest strategies by using data to inform where we can do better to support student success was the main appeal of why we looked at Rapid Insight’s Predict for our predictive modeling tool.
 Plus, the ease of use, the training, and support that we have had as part of the process has been excellent,” noted Karalynn Gau, Director of Research Strategy & Applied Analytics in the Office of Institutional Effectiveness at Bunker Hill Community College.